tehut/capstone/capstone-product-plan-template.md

 # Product Plan - Tehut Getahun

 ## Learning Goals
-- Use the opportunity of working on the Transparent Classroom API to nabvigate and contribute to an existing codebase.
+- Use the opportunity of working on the Transparent Classroom API to navigate and contribute to an existing codebase.
 - Learn to generate and manage PDFs from the browser
 - Learn to use Google Container Engine to containerize my final product
 - Learn to deploy to the cloud--either with Heptio AWS Kubernetes quickstart or Google Computer Engine